 Hi, my name is Venkatesh Rao (Venkat).
-I am a writer and independent management consultant.
-My writing can be found on Ribbonfarm, Breaking Smart, and The Art of Gig.
-I am the author of a book on decision-making Tempo (2011), and am currently working on my second book.
+I am a writer and consultant based in Los Angeles.
+My writing can be found on my blog Ribbonfarm, which I've been writing since 2007, as well as the Ribbonfarm Studio newsletter.
+Several curated collections of my online writing are available as Kindle ebooks.
+I have also written a book on timing and decision-making Tempo (2011), and am working on another one, The Clockless Clock, which I am serializing in my newsletter.

 The bulk of my practice comprises 1:1 work with senior executives as a conversational sparring partner, to stress test and improve the rigor and quality of their ongoing thinking about their evolving challenges.
 Karl Weick's short paper What Theory is Not, Theorizing Is is a good description of the natural process I try to build upon.